- Limited at my LGS

 About the Author

 Schaab fell in love with Draft when he came back to Magic in 2016.
-Having recently downloaded Arena, he’s been hanging out in the top 1200 Limited rankings and loves playing against the Arena elite.
-Life responsibilities prevent him from being a tournament grinder, so he happily considers himself a successful casual player.
+These days, he’s mostly F2P on three Arena accounts.
+Life responsibilities prevent him from being a tournament grinder or taking Magic too seriously, so he happily considers himself a successful casual player.

-You can contact me with comments, feedback, or coaching inquiries at BeBoring@letstalklimited.com
+You can contact me with comments, questions, or feedback at BeBoring@letstalklimited.com

 My content is a labor of love to help others get better at draft that will always be free.
 The best thing you can do is help other people (draft is really hard) but financial support is always appreciated.
 Thank you!